steffahn/rust-feature-ideas/_brainstorming.md

 	*	(Ideally / at least conceptually) supertrait of `Copy`, ideally an auto trait although that would make it quite the breaking change, if it’s not auto but supertrait of `Copy` that would be breaking too.
+		(Update: perhaps scrub the relationship to `Copy`, it’s more about Drops).
 	*	Makes the compiler drop a value of this type not at the end of it’s static scope but as early as possible.
 (Or perhaps just allows dropping at any point from earliest possible to end of scope?)